Criminal Law and Procedure on the California Bar Exam

-Criminal Law and Procedure is very case-based.
-So, you will be expected to know some terminology from cases and even references to case names (“Miranda,” “Terry,” etc.).
+Criminal Procedure is very case-based.
+So, you will be expected to know some terminology from cases and even references to case names (e.g., “Miranda,” “Terry,” etc.).
 By using the proper legal vocabulary, the grader will see that you know what you are talking about!

-Below we list a few legal terms to be aware of for Criminal Procedure.
-This is not an expansive list.
+Below we list a few important Criminal Procedure terms.
+This is not a complete list.
 Rather, we hope it inspires you to make your own list of important legal terms, especially if you did not take Criminal Procedure in law school.

 - To invoke the right to remain silent, the invocation must be explicit, unambiguous, and unequivocal.

 - The Fourth Amendment attaches when there is a reasonable expectation of privacy.